mauricecesare/Isabella-site/README.md

 ##
-_<p style="text-align: center;">"However, it should be noted that the panel has never been technically examined.
+_<p style="text-align: center;">"However, it should be noted that the panel has never been **technically examined**.
 We should be wary of accepting the early twentieth-century connoisseurship too readily, and we cannot exclude the possibility that this copy was produced after Rubens rather than directly after Tizian."</p>_

 ## <img src='img/DPI13258655__70037.jpg' class='noresize'>